Home

 Publication-ready export

-Save as PNG, PDF, or SVG for presentations, or export TikZ/PGFPlots source to embed directly in LaTeX documents.
+Save as PNG, PDF, or SVG for presentations, papers, and the web.

 -